 The only way to know for sure if you have a case, the value of that case, and how long you have to negotiate and/or file a lawsuit is through the help of a personal injury or wrongful death attorney in Washington.

-Contact a Personal Injury Attorney in Washington Today
+Contact a Personal Injury Attorney in Seattle Today

 To get the representation you need so that you obtain full and fair compensation for all damages in your specific circumstances, reach out to Law Offices of Paul L Schneiderman today to schedule a Free Consultation.
 We can be contacted through our online form or call us directly at 206-464-1952.
 Our personal injury attorney is here to listen to your case and identify the best legal options for you.
 Get the help you deserve, and call our office now.